 A mortgage application is one of the first steps in obtaining financing for a real estate purchase.
 It is a detailed document, providing personal information about the mortgage applicant, income information, employment history, credit information, and information about the applicant’s assets and liabilities.
 Often, it is done before the potential buyer begins searching for a home to purchase.
 When this is done, the buyer seeks pre-approval for a mortgage.

-Current information of real estate owned – If you own real estate, you will be asked about its current value, taxes, the name of any mortgage holder, the balance of the mortgage and monthly payment information.
+- Property Information: If you own real estate, you will be asked about its current value, taxes, the name of any mortgage holder, the balance of the mortgage and monthly payment information.

 The mortgage professionals at First Foundation are educated and trained to provide you with the assistance needed to begin the mortgage application process and to take you to completion, as smoothly as possible.

-If you are interested in learning more about mortgage application, please feel free to contact us today!
+If you are interested in learning more about the mortgage application process, please feel free to contact us today!